“I cannot be more honored to be part of the IRWA team. This is a lifelong dream come true,” says Executive Director Wayne Castonguay.

 Wayne Castonguay, Executive Director

-Wayne Castonguay became Executive Director of IRWA in September 2012.
 Wayne has been an Ipswich River advocate since childhood and has extensive background in nonprofit management and protecting natural resources.
-Prior to coming to IRWA, he worked for The Trustees of Reservations for 14 years, first as Regional Ecologist, then as General Manager of Appleton Farms, and most recently as Director of the Trustees’ statewide Agriculture Program.
+Prior to becoming Executive Director in September 2012, he worked for The Trustees of Reservations for 14 years, first as Regional Ecologist, then as General Manager of Appleton Farms, and most recently as Director of the Trustees’ statewide Agriculture Program.
 Previously, Wayne worked for 10 years as a Biologist for Massachusetts Division of Marine Fisheries.
 He is also a tireless volunteer for the Town of Ipswich, having served on the Conservation Commission, Open Space Committee, Shellfish Advisory Board, Coastal Pollution Committee and Stormwater Management Committee.
-He has also served as a Board member, technical advisor and volunteer for IRWA and other nonprofits and co-founded the Great Marsh Coalition and the national Farm-based Education Association, which promotes children-in-nature education.
+He has also served as a Board member, technical advisor and volunteer for IRWA and other nonprofits and co-founded the Great Marsh Coalition and the national Farm-based Education Association which promotes children-in-nature education.
 Wayne has a MS in Oceanography from the University of Connecticut and a BS in Fisheries and Wildlife Biology from the University of Massachusetts.
 Wayne is a lifelong resident of Ipswich.

 Trish Aldrich, Development Director